neilmewada/Custom16CPU/README.md

-# Custom 16-bit CPU — ISA, Emulator, Assembler, Tests
+# Custom 16-bit CPU — ISA, Emulator, Assembler

 This project contains a complete 16-bit CPU ISA and emulator:
 - A compact **ISA** with recursion support via `CALL`/`RET` and a downward stack on `SP` (`r7`).